Philosophy of consulting, teaching.

 Dealing with Complexity: Keep it simple.

-A simulation or mathematical model can become so complex that the mind boggles!
+But, a simulation or mathematical model can become so complex that the mind boggles!
 The people using it can no longer follow or quite explain how it behaves the way it does.
 It may be a size issue, but is more likely to be due to strong non-linear cross coupling between components.
-Pushing on with additional complexity, which the intended users, the clients, can't assimilate isn't likely to be much help.
+Once the model has hit the "boggle limit" pushing on with additional complexity, which the intended users, the client and even the model makers, can't assimilate isn't likely to be much help.

 Industrial Folklore and the Compelling Force of Reality.